VedranIsak/Angular-Material-Components/README.md

 ## Use

 These are some components that are intended to be used to develop a web app based on a prototype that I have been developing together with a classmate.
+The components can be found in the app folder, (src/app).
+The HTML and CSS that belongs to each and every component is located in their respective typescript files.